kframework/X86-64-semantics/README.md

   of them are chrashing

 ###References
 1. <a name="devine_2004"></a> G. Balakrishnan and T. Reps.
 Analyzing memory accesses in x86 executables.
 In CC, pages 5–23.
 Springer-Verlag, 2004.

 2. <a name="pin"></a>C.-K. Luk and et al. Pin: building customized program analysis tools with dynamic instrumentation.
 In Proceedings of the ACM conference on Program- ming language design and implementation, pages 190–200, 2005.

 3. <a name="bird"></a>S. Nanda and et al. Bird: Binary interpretation using runtime disassembly.
 In CGO ’06: Proceedings of the International Symposium on Code Generation and Optimization, pages 358–370, Washington, DC, USA, 2006.
-3. J. K.
+3.
-Hollingsworth, B. P. Miller, and J. Cargille.
+J. K.  Hollingsworth, B. P. Miller, and J. Cargille.
 Dynamic program instru- mentation for scalable performance tools.
 Scalable High Performance Com- puting Conference, May 1994.

 4. <a name="dynamorio"></a>D. Bruening.
 Efficient, Transparent, and Comprehensive Runtime Code Ma- nipulation.
 PhD thesis, MIT, 2004.

 5. <a name="ispike"></a>C.-K. Luk, R. Muth, H. Patil, R. Cohn, and G. Lowney.
 Ispike: A post-link optimizer for the Intel Itanium architecture.
 In In IEEE/ACM International Symposium on Code Generation and Optimization, pages 15–26, 2004.

+6. <a name="valgrind"></a>J. Seward and N. Nethercote.
+Valgrind, an open-source memory debugger for x86-linux. http://developer.kde.org/~sewardj/.

+7. <a name="dyninst"></a>J. K. Hollingsworth, B. P. Miller, and J. Cargille.
+Dynamic program instru- mentation for scalable performance tools.
+Scalable High Performance Com- puting Conference, May 1994.